-In the past 1 year, the Google Search Console has been steadily growing, catering to the primary goal of easing the important tasks for the website owners, techno-marketers, site administrators, and web developers.
-Google, the tech giant, is renowned for its pro-customer and pro-employee quirks, and this inclination has pushed towards making new changes to its online marketing solutions, tools, focusing on making things much easier & better for their users.
+In the past 1 year, the Google Search Console has been steadily growing, catering to the primary goal of easing the important tasks easier for the website owners, techno-marketers, site administrators, and web developers.
+Google, the tech giant, is renowned for its pro-customer and pro-employee quirks, and this inclination pushes towards making new changes to its online marketing solutions, tools, focusing on making things much easier & better for their users.
 This vision and conduct of Google have paved way for many changes that eventually ensues a modified version of the existing tools & resources.
 Currently, the changes have reached out to the Search Console that has led to quite a few changes in it, and this article is all about the new features & changes that impact the online marketing solutions.

 Precisely, What Is Google Search Console?

 To begin with, the Search Console, previously known as Google Webmaster tools, is a compilation of resources and tools, put together by Google, aiming to help techno-marketers, website owners, site administrators, and web developers, to monitor the performance of their website in the Google Search Index.
 Be it to know about the search traffic, crawl data, search appearance, technical updates, or other informational resources, the Google Search Console gives it all for you.
 Apart from providing the needed educational data, the Search Console also helps in optimizing the website visibility and keeps a check on the indexing status too.
 A specialist or a newbie, if you have a website, Google Search Console can help you monitor, maintain, and fine-tune it accordingly.